tinkkit/tink-interactive-table-angular/README.md

         field: 'firstname',
         alias: 'Voornaam',
-        checked: true, //to show this header or not sort:true // To enable sorting on this header },
+        checked: true, //to show this header or not
+        sort: true // To enable sorting on this header },
       {
         field: 'lastname',
         alias: 'Achternaam',
         checked: false,
-        sort:true
+        sort: true
       },
       {
         field: 'username',